 This illustration depicts, first, the ownership or contract to purchase development rights from a farmer in the sending area by a developer.
 The developer files, with the Montgomery County Planning Board, a preliminary plan of subdivision for property in the receiving area using at least two-thirds of the possible development rights transferable to the property.
 This represents the application for transfer.
-Once the preliminary plan of subdivision is approved by the Planning Board, the developer then files a detailed site plan for the receiving property for approval by the Planning Board.
-Following site plan approval, the developer would prepare a record plat.
+Once the preliminary plan of subdivision is approved by the Planning Board, the developer then files a detailed lite plan for the receiving property for approval by the Planning Board.
+Following site plan approval, the developer would prepare a recent plan.
 An easement document limiting future residential development in the sending area is prepared, conveying the easement to the county.
 Upon approval of the easement document and record plat by the Planning Board, the easement and the record plat are recorded in the land records and the transfer of development rights is complete.

-APPROVED & ADOPTED GAITHERSBURG VICINITY MASTER PLAN Montgomery County Maryland Mary annexation for developed areas; conversely, area inhabitants or owners contiguous to a municipality cannot compel annexation by the municipality.
+annexation for developed areas; conversely, area inhabitants or owners contiguous to a municipality cannot compel annexation by the municipality.